Impact Investments That Support Companies Affecting Positive Change

 Armed with that knowledge we can develop a flexible and patient approach that is first and foremost designed to help businesses achieve their growth visions sustainably.

-We do this by offering three primary investment vehicles:
+We do this by offering these primary investment vehicles:

 - non-dilutive preferred equity whereby cash flow positive businesses pay a fixed payment and dividend